charlie-gallagher/cpu/README.md

 See `opcodes.c` for a full list of implemented opcodes, and `opcodes.h` for the constant definitions for all opcodes I plan on implementing.

-I just implemented a very basic assembler so you don't have to know the opcodes to use the CPU.
-(In otherwise, it recognizes mnemonics.)
-It recognizes all of the opcodes and some symbolic constants like `IO_START`, which is the section of memory that prints after each clock cycle.
-This is defined in `include/main.h`, so you can set your own value there.
-Currently, it's set to the last 16 bytes in RAM.
+I've implemented a basic assembler that understands mnemonics, comments, and labels.
+It's not smart enough to figure out addressing modes, so these are included in the mnemonics explicitly.
+See the section "Assembler" below.